arnima-agg/musicana/README.md

   * Add the songs to their favourites and can give ratings to them
   * Recommendations are provided using collaborative filtering

-## Demo

-This application is deployed on Heroku.

 ## Languages & tools